eigerco/polka-storage/docs/src/getting-started/building/source.md

 ### Just recipes

 To simplify the building process, we've written some [Just](https://github.com/casey/just) recipes.
-If you set environment variable `POLKA_STORAGE_CUDA=true`,the commands below build both `polka-storage-provider-client` and `polka-storage-provider-server` with CUDA support.
+If you set environment variable `POLKA_STORAGE_CUDA=true`, the commands below build both `polka-storage-provider-client` and `polka-storage-provider-server` with CUDA support.

 | Command                               | Description                                                                                                         |
 | ------------------------------------- | ------------------------------------------------------------------------------------------------------------------- |